Knowledge

 Lamination: Modern lamination systems often incorporate computer and process control systems for enhanced precision.
 These systems can include automated loading and unloading mechanisms, staging racks, and turnkey installations.
 Precise control over temperature and pressure is crucial to prevent defects such as misalignment or uneven pressure distribution.

-Co-extrusion: The co-extrusion process requires precise control over the extrusion parameters, including temperature and flow rates of the different materials.
-Advanced control systems are essential to ensure that the layers are uniformly fused and that the desired properties are achieved.
+Co-extrusion: The co-extrusion process requires precise control of extrusion parameters, including temperature and flow rates of the different materials.
+Advanced control systems are essential to ensure uniform fusion of the layers and the achievement of the desired properties.

 3. Applications and Customization